ThisIsFroggie/website/content/posts/a-pratical-guide-to-de-googling.en.md

 title = 'A pratical guide to de-googling'
 +++

-Google is a privacy hellscape, abusing your personal data to sell ads and train their AI, serving contracts to the ICE in the US and to the IDF in Israel, aligning itself with Trump’s government, as well as so many other issues.
+Google is a privacy hellscape, abusing your personal data to sell ads and train their AI, signing contracts with dubious entities, as well as so many other issues.
 From a privacy, ecological and ethical standpoint, it's in our best interest to move away and even boycott their services.
 But they're entrenched in so many parts of our daily lives, that doing so can be terrifying.
 This is my attempt at making it possible.

 Special mention goes to [Janet Vertesi](https://hachyderm.io/@cyberlyra) and her work [The Cyber Cleanse - Opt Out